silverbulletmd/silverbullet/website/Objects.md

 ```

 ## anchor
-$anchor

-[[Anchors]] use the `$myanchor` notation to allow deeplinking into a page and are also indexed and queryable.
+[[Anchors]] use the $myanchor notation to allow deeplinking into a page and are also indexed and queryable.
 It is not possible to attach additional tags to an anchor.

 Here is an example query: